 Since its founding in 1913, the National Safety Council (NSC) has collected, analyzed, and reported preventable injury and fatality statistics.
-NSC published the first comprehensive collection of this data in the early 1920s, and has published it annually as Injury Facts® (formerly Accident Facts) ever since.
+NSC published the first comprehensive collection of injury and fatality data in the early 1920s, and has published it annually as Injury Facts® (formerly Accident Facts) ever since.

 Injury Facts serves as a crucial measure of progress made in preventing deaths and injuries, as well as a guide that informs the new data we receive.